skyguy126/traffic_inference/README.md

 To enable or disable cameras, comment and uncomment lines in `./scripts/util.py` within the `CAMERA_CONFIGS` array.
 By default all cameras are enabled.

 1. Modify the input and output paths defined in `./scripts/spawn_world5_cameras.py`.
-The
+The MP4 recordings will be saved accordingly.
+1. Start camera capture: `python ./scripts/spawn_world5_cameras.py`.
+    - Note that this will transition the CARLA simulator to sync mode until the simulator is restarted.
+1. To end camera capture press `Ctrl-C`.

+### Spawn Vehicles

+In this section you will spawn one or more vehicles with either custom or predefined routes.
+The predefined routes are provided for convinience and quick reproducability.

 # WARNING
 Do not run the above command (in step 1) on Vamsi's desktop.
 Instead use `./run_cont.sh`.